taracybersec/php-security/readme.md

 ### 5. Validate Uploaded Files

-This method validates uploaded files by scanning their content for malicious code or files, ensuring that they are safe to be uploaded into your web server.
+To validate uploaded files, you can use the validateUploadedFiles method.
+It validates uploaded files by scanning their content for malicious code or files, ensuring that they are safe to be uploaded into your web server.
+It recursively scans every file in the request body and checks if the file content is safe to be uploaded.
+This method helps prevent attacks such as file upload attacks and code injection attacks.
+It performs the following checks:

+- Checks if the file is a valid image, PDF, or spreadsheet file based on its MIME type.
+- Scans the file content for common malicious patterns.
+- Checks if the file is a valid file type based on the file extension.

+If any of these checks fail, the method adds an error message to an array of errors.
+The method then returns the array of errors.
+If the array of errors is empty, it means that all files in the request body are safe to be uploaded.

 ```
 use TaraCyberSec\PhpSecurity\Sanitize;